-We generally use unsecured or secured, corporate-level debt, including unsecured notes, our Revolving Credit Facility, bank term loans and mortgages, to meet our borrowing needs.
+We generally use secured or unsecured, corporate-level debt, including unsecured notes, our Amended and Restated Revolving Credit Facility, bank term loans and mortgages, to meet our borrowing needs.
 Long-term, we generally use fixed rate debt instruments in order to match the returns from our real estate assets.
 If we issue unsecured debt in the future, we will seek to ladder the maturities of our debt to mitigate exposure to interest rate risk in any particular future year.
 We also utilize variable rate debt for short-term financing purposes.
 At times, our mix of variable and fixed rate debt may not suit our needs.
 At those times, we may use derivative financial instruments including interest rate swaps and caps, forward interest rate options or interest rate options in order to assist us in managing our debt mix.
-We may either hedge our variable rate debt to give it an effective fixed interest rate or hedge fixed rate debt to give it an effective variable interest rate.
+We may either hedge our variable rate debt to give it an effective fixed interest rate.